 - The student will demonstrate familiarity with the major concepts, theoretical perspectives, empirical findings, and historical trends in the behavioral sciences - The student will understand and apply basic research methods in psychology, including research design, data analysis, and interpretation. - The student will respect and be able to use critical and creative thinking, skeptical inquiry and, when possible, the scientific approach to problem solving related to behavior and mental processes. - 4.
-The student will have an understanding and be able to apply psychological principles to personal, social, and organizational issues. - The student will be able to weigh evidence, tolerate ambiguity, act ethically, and reflect the values that are the underpinning of the behavioral sciences - Students will learn about current psychological research and theory on development, emotions, personality, social interactions, and psychological disorders and their treatment. - Students will gain a thorough understanding of the biological bases of behavior and factors that contribute to positive and negative outcomes of such behavior. - Students will understand and apply scientific methods used in psychological research and will develop skills utilizing statistical and experimental methods. - Students will demonstrate scientific curiosity, critical thinking, and analytical skills and will apply psychological theory to personal, organizational, and social issues.
+The student will have an understanding and be able to apply psychological principles to personal, social, and organizational issues. - 5.
+The student will be able to weigh evidence, tolerate ambiguity, act ethically, and reflect the values that are the underpinning of the behavioral sciences - Students will learn about current psychological research and theory on development, emotions, personality, social interactions, and psychological disorders and their treatment. - Students will gain a thorough understanding of the biological bases of behavior and factors that contribute to positive and negative outcomes of such behavior. - Students will understand and apply scientific methods used in psychological research and will develop skills utilizing statistical and experimental methods. - Students will demonstrate scientific curiosity, critical thinking, and analytical skills and will apply psychological theory to personal, organizational, and social issues.

-Degree RequirementsSemester HoGeneral Education Core52Note: The Core should include PSY 113 and PSY 211.
-2-55
+Degree Requirements Semester Hours

-General Education Core 55 2-55
+General Education Core 52-55

-Note: The Core should include DCV 112 and DCV 211

-Note: The Core should include PST 113 and PST 211.
+Note: The Core should include PSY 113 and PSY 211.

-Behavioral Sciences Requirements .
-24
+Behavioral Sciences Requirements 24

 PSY 321 Theory and Practice of Counseling

 PSY 331 Psychological Statistics & Testing

-PSY 351 Abnormal Psychology
+PSY 351 Abnormal Psychology 3

-PSY/SOW 353 Psychopharmacology
+PSY/SOW 353 Psychopharmacology 3

 PSY/SOW 400 Research Methods and Advanced Statistics 3

 PSY 411 History and Systems of Psychology

 PSY 424 Neuropsychology

-PSY/SOW 430 Senior Seminar/Capstone 3
+PSY/SOW 430 Senior Seminar/Capstone

-Required Upper-level Psychology Courses 9
+Required Upper-level Psychology Courses

-PSY 308 Psychology of Learning and Cognition3
+PSY 308 Psychology of Learning and Cognition

-PSY 320 Theories of Personality 3
+PSY 320 Theories of Personality

-PSY 365 Social Psychology 3
+PSY 365 Social Psychology

-Electives 33- -36
+Electives

 Only six elective hours may be practicums.
-Practicum hours are pass/fail.
+Practicum hours are pass/fail. ••••••••••

 Total Number of Hours Required 121

 Students may declare a minor with 18 hours in another discipline.
 Advanced Counseling is recommended.

-No grade below a "C-" in Behavioral Science courses can count toward the degree.
+\ No grade below a "C-" in Behavioral Science courses can count toward the degree.

-^{}At least 12 hours of electives must be upper level.
+\At least 12 hours of electives must be upper level.